 Companies have also switched to booking out meeting rooms for 'all day' meetings instead of multiple appointments in one room to cut down on the amount of sanitation their teams need to complete to optimize the environment also for the people in facility management.
 Your employees can still order catering and/or services at specific times (via the AskCody service add-in), meaning they can order breakfast and lunch to the same meeting and have it arrive at their preferred time.

 I hope this has given you some new inspiration for handling your meeting spaces in the current situation.
-You can find more pandemic-related ideas here on pandemic office-compliance and here on how to improve meeting conditions during and after the pandemic.
+You can find more pandemic-related ideas here on pandemic office-compliance.
+If you need a more strategic approach, you can start here with the future of the workspace with the future of the workspace and our full resource on back-to-the-office tactics.